Constraints on dark energy from TDCOSMO & SLACS lenses: Conclusions

 The use of the TDCOSMO likelihood in combination with the Planck 2018 likelihood, BAO data and the Pantheon SNIa catalogue yielded more precise constraints, with all the dark energy equation of state parameters consistent with a cosmological constant, $w=-1$.
 I computed the $\Delta \chi^2$ to evaluate the fit of each model, finding no preference for the extended cosmologies over the $\Lambda$CDM case.

-In conclusion, while strong lensing time delays are beginning to provide a competitive (albeit lens-modelling-dependent) measurement of $H_0$, it is clear that a larger dataset is needed before they can be useful when studying dark energy; perhaps on the order of hundreds or thousands of lenses~\citep{Shiralilou:2019div}.
+In conclusion, while strong lensing time delays are beginning to provide a competitive (albeit lens-modelling-dependent) measurement of $H_0$, it is clear \nht{from the results of this work, which, in line with expectations from previous literature, indicate that other probes are more useful when studying dark energy.
+To improve the strong lensing time delay constraint, a larger dataset is certainly needed}; perhaps on the order of hundreds or thousands of lenses~\citep{Shiralilou:2019div}.
 Furthermore, an increase in precision on the $H_0$ inference will naturally lead to a reduction in the effect of the geometrical degeneracy which is contributing to the hints of phantom dark energy in the TDCOSMO data.
 Fortunately a number of current or near-future experiments, such as JWST, Roman, LSST and Euclid are likely to provide such data in abundance~\citep{Collett:2015roa}.